rlunaro/yams/README.md

     $ sudo apt-get install python3

-Now, you have to make a decision: if this server will be dedicated to host a minecraft server, probably you will want to run this script against the main python installation.
-Otherwise, you can create a virtual python environment to run the minecraft yams server against it.

-**This manual will only support the first option because it's the simpler**.
-However, in the case you are willing to start your server using a virtual environment for python I think that the script `minecraft_example.sh` which is in this project useful.
+**Note:** If you will to run this script in a virtual python environment (those created with `virtualenv` or `pytno -m venv`), then probably the script minecraft_example.sh will help you.

+## Grab a copy of the minecraft.py python code and deploy in the home directory of the server

+For instance:

+    $ sudo su
+    # cd /home/minecraft
+    #